DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ```
 You need to restart Bitcoin Core for changes in `bitcoin.conf` to have effect.

-Another check you can do is to check so you don't have multiple -config files (in the default location and in the new location if you moved the installation).
-Rename one of the files so it's not used by mistake (if you don't want to delete it).
+Another check you can do is to check so you don't have multiple bitcoin.conf files (in the default location and in the new location if you moved the installation).
+If you do. rename one of the files so it's not used by mistake (if you don't want to delete it).

 You can also try to change the authentication method.
 If you use rpcuser and rpcpassword try the cookie method or the other way around.

 ## Start the server

 Once the importing is done Electrum Personal Server will exit.
-If you use an old wallet tha you want to import old transactions from, you need to rescan the Bitcoin blockchain.
+If you use an old wallet that you want to import old transactions from, you need to rescan the Bitcoin blockchain.
 You can do this by running the following command in the terminal (make sure to change the paths if your files are located in other locations):

 `~/Library/Python/3.7/bin/electrum-personal-server-rescan ~/electrum-personal-server-eps-v0.1.6/config.cfg`